kataw/kataw/test/__snapshot__/compiler/js/declarations/function/gen/in_for-loop/function_fx0028x0029x007bx007d.md

         {
             "kind": 2,
             "source": 2,
-            "message": "In non-strict mode code, functions can only be declared at top level, inside a block, or as the body of an if statement", "start": 9,
+            "message": "In strict mode code, functions can only be declared at top level or inside a block", "start": 9,
             "length": 0
         }